slow-and-serious/caller-app/README.md

 `api/v1/user/list` - returns a list of users that have current authenticated user set as their manager.
 Accepts `GET` request;
 `api/v1/user/profile` - returns profile information for the authenticated user.
 Accepts `GET` and `PUT` requests;

-`api/v1/start_rotation` - accepts a message via `POST` request from a authenticated user with manager privileges and creates a rotation instance that contains notifications for all manager's employees that allowed notifications;
+`api/v1/start_rotation` - accepts a message via `POST` request from the authenticated user with manager privileges and creates a rotation instance that contains notifications for all manager's employees that allowed notifications;

+`api/v1/notification/notification-history` - returns all notification for the authenticated user.
+Accepts `GET` request;
+`api/v1/notification/rotation-history` - returns all rotations for the authenticated user with manager privileges.
+Accepts `GET` request;
+`api/v1/notification/rotation/<rotation_id>` - returns all notification for the given rotation.
+Accepts `GET` request;

 `admin/` - site admin page;